 The scope of the First Amendment merely affords protection against government persecution and prosecution.

-The list of consequences for the average asshole entirely outside of the scope of the First Amendment includes (but is not limited to): Social shunning, withdrawal of political support or paid sponsors, termination of employment or work opportunities, and protests.
+The list of consequences for the asshole entirely outside of the scope of the First Amendment includes (but is not limited to): Social shunning, withdrawal of political support or paid sponsors, eviction from a public building or event, awkward family gatherings, loss of friends, termination of employment or work opportunities, and protests.

-Understanding these rights and consequences is essential for the asshole to recognize that political correctness is a fantastical weapon that does not threaten him.
-It is a vapor, conjured by magicians in decades past to excuse asshole behavior and to plead for no consequences.
+Understanding these rights and consequences is essential for the asshole to recognize that political correctness and cancel culture are fantastical weapons that do not threaten him.
+They are mere vapor, conjured by magicians in decades past to excuse asshole behavior and to plead for no consequences.

 It is time for the asshole to dismiss the apparition of outrage at oversensitivity, and recognize that he is, in fact, just an asshole.
 We are, as Americans, all assholes, in reality.
 So every day, in every way, we judge how little or how much we want to test the boundaries of good taste, ethics, and offensiveness, and we manage the results and accept that certain principles of anguish, anger, and hurt are fully out of our control.
 We cannot bend conceptions to match our projections, when it must be the other way around.